Guest Blog: Live Closed Captioning for Church Online

 3. Slight modification to our AMP (Flash Player) code (free)

 That's it.
 Seriously, that's it.
-For under $10k for the hardware you can be up and running with this.
+For under $10k for the hardware, you can be up and running with this.
 Let's break down the signal flow at little more:

 1. Get the Video/Audio into the Caption Encoder - We take an output from our video router (HDSDI & separate AES) and feed it into the HD490 caption encoder.

-3. Schedule the login time for Live Writer - We contract with the AberCap service from Aberdeen, they have a login to iCap portal and can listen to our service then write back to the encoder.
+3. Schedule the login time for Live Writer - We contract with the AberCap service from Aberdeen, they have a login to iCap portal and can listen to our service and then write back to the encoder.
 We schedule ahead of time with the AberCap team to have a writer in place each and every week - we try and secure the same writer (they use court reporters - stenographers using short-hand keyboards so they're able to keep up with even pretty quick speakers).

 4. Writer captions the service and sends CC back to us - Once the writer logs on, they listen to the speaker and write back immediately.
 The HD490 then outputs the AES / HDSDI signal BACK into our Concerto video router.

-6. Send the captions to the web along with the video -The encoder web profile is setup to extract the CC information and embed it in the Flash stream (RTMP) that we send to Akamai's CDN.
+6. Send the captions to the web along with the video -The encoder web profile is set up to extract the CC information and embed it in the Flash stream (RTMP) that we send to Akamai's CDN.

 8. Apple's implementation of Livestream just works - As far as iOS / HTML5 (some browsers supported) and some Android devices are concerned that's it, if CC is enabled in the device settings the caption text will appear shortly after the video and audio (usually around 3-5 seconds)

-9. Make slight configuration change to the Flash Player on the website - There was an initial configuration update to make to the AMP Flash Player to tell the player to look for captions and that was it.
+9. Make slight configuration changes to the Flash Player on the website - There was an initial configuration update to make to the AMP Flash Player to tell the player to look for captions and that was it.

-The on-going costs run under $150 per service.
+The ongoing costs run under $150 per service.
 This is the cost of contracting a live person to do the actual captioning, which when you think about it is pretty good.
-Someone is sitting there in the US with context regarding your organization and mission (the nice thing about AberCap is they work with Faith Based organizations a lot and get our goal!).They are listening to the whole sermon and keeping up with the speaker(s) writing back every word, in real-time...
+Someone is sitting there in the US with context regarding your organization and mission (the nice thing about AberCap is they work with faith-based organizations a lot and get our goal!).
+They are listening to the whole sermon and keeping up with the speaker(s) writing back every word, in real time...
 It's impressive!

 Now they can take that transcript and turn it into a format useful for on-demand.